netantman/machine-learning/meta-learning/ML-workflow.md

     - See this [graph](data/time-getting-data.ipynb).
 - Stress the importance of **data pipelines**, **data lineage** and **data provinance**, as well as the idea of **versioning data**.
 - What are the **advanced labeling techniques**: [advanced-labeling](data/advanced-labeling.ipynb).
-    - Semi-supervised learning
+    - Semi-supervised learning: how unlabeled data is associated in the feature space
+    - Active learning: select the points to label that is most informative to the model
-    - Active learning: margin sampling, clustered-based sampling, query-by-commitee, region-based sampling
+        - margin sampling, clustered-based sampling, query-by-commitee, region-based sampling
-    - Weak supervision
+    - Weak supervision: generative model on weak learners
     - Note: advanced labeling is to deal with missing $y$, not missing $X$.

 ### Cleaning and checking Data